TLevesque/style-guide/README.md

 ## JavaScript

-- Put semi-colons at the end of your statements.
+- Put semicolons at the end of your statements.
 ```js
 // Good
 var letter = 'a';